ygorelik/ydk-gen/sdk/go/core/docsgen/api/path/netconf_session.rst

 	.. attribute:: Timeout

-		A Go ``int`` that repesents allowed Netconf server response delay in seconds.
-Valid range is [1, 255].
+		A Go ``int`` that repesents allowed Netconf server response delay in microseconds.
 If not set during initialization the value -1 is set by default, meaning the response delay is not limited.

 	.. attribute:: ServerCert